-Japan is an island country which comprises four large islands in the Pacific Ocean.
-It is slightly smaller in land area than the state of California, USA, but has the 10th largest population in the world at 127 million people.
+Japan comprises four large islands (and many smaller ones) in the northwest Pacific Ocean.
+It is slightly smaller in land area than the US state of California but has the 11th largest population in the world at 125 million people.
 The capital, Tokyo, together with the surrounding Greater Tokyo area, is the largest metropolitan area in the world.
-Japan also has the highest life expectancy in the world at 83 years old (79 for men and 86 for women).
+Japan is the world’s third largest national economy (GDP) and Japanese companies do business throughout the world.
+Many American, European, and Asian companies also have large operations in Japan.
+Japan is also known for the coexistence of the traditional and the modern.
+While visiting Tokyo, you may admire a Zen Buddhist temple built in the early 15th century, after getting checked into a hotel by a robot.
+Another fun fact is that Japan is one of the countries with the highest life expectancy in the world at 85 years old (82 for men and 88 for women).

-In Bellevue College classes, all four language skills -listening, speaking, reading and writing are taught along with an introduction to some aspects of Japanese culture and customs whenever appropriate.
+Japanese, the official language of Japan, is spoken by virtually all of the country’s approximately 125 million inhabitants.
+The written Japanese language uses a mixture of Kanji (logographic characters borrowed from Chinese), and Hiragana and Katakana (two sets of phonetic alphabets).
 Beginning level Japanese is not as hard as you may think.
 Japanese nouns have no genders or plural forms.
-Japanese also has only two verb tenses, past and non-past, and has only two irregular verbs.
+Japanese also has only two verb tenses, past and non-past, and has only two irregular verbs as far as verb conjugations are concerned.
 Spoken Japanese has only five vowel sounds and spelling is phonetically consistent, which makes it easy to pronounce.

-Office phone (direct) 425-564-2739
+Office phone (direct): 425-564-2069